 I grew up quickly defrosting meat — without a microwave.
 In fact, I’ve almost never used a microwave to defrost meat.

-That’s because my method for defrosting meat is often faster than a microwave and defrosts the meat more evenly.
+That’s because my method is often faster than a microwave and defrosts the meat more evenly.

 Nothing’s more annoying when it’s time to cook dinner than discovering your “defrosted” meat has a frozen center and cooked edges.
 Am I right?

-With my method for quickly defrosting meat, you won’t have that problem again.
+With this method, you won’t have that problem again.

 Wouldn’t fresh, never-frozen meat be better?

 There’s no way around it.
 I keep a freezer full of meat from grass-fed and pasture-raised animals in my garage.

 Every year, we buy a heritage breed hog from one of our friends, buy half a cow from a local rancher whose cattle are grass-fed, and buy however many pasture-raised hens we have room for.

 They’re all processed by a local butcher and stored out in our freezer.

 This is the only way to keep the meat affordable (I’m usually paying less than $3/lb for these beauties).